 Have you ever had a large Word document and needed to get to a specific part of it quickly?
-Here we take a look at how to add bookmarks to sections of Word 2003, 2007 & 2010 Documents.
+Here we take a look at how to add bookmarks to sections of documents in Word versions 2003 and later.

-To create a bookmark in a specific area of a Word 2010 document, simply place the cursor where you want the bookmark.
+To create a bookmark in a specific area of a Word 2010, 2013, or 2016 document, simply place the cursor where you want the bookmark.

 Then under the Insert tab on the Ribbon, in the Links section, click on Bookmark.